 middle and high school students asks individuals or small teams to create short videos answering the

-question, "What does climate justice look like to me?"
-Videos are due at the end of March.
+question, "How is your community responding to the climate crisis?"
+Videos are due at the end of May.

 Art: By the Ocean